 Research and development

-Research and development (R&D) by companies is being actively encouraged through a range of tax incentives including an increased deduction for R&D revenue spending and a payable R&D tax credit for companies not in profit.
+Research and development (R&D) by companies has been actively encouraged through a range of tax incentives including an increased deduction for R&D revenue spending and a payable R&D tax credit for companies not in profit.
 At Trevor Jones & Co, we can provide R&D advice for your company in the Birmingham area.

 What is a Small or Medium-sized Enterprise (SME)?